tari-project/tari/RFC/src/RFC-0365_ConstitutionChanges.md

     * MUST include an expiry timestamp before which all VNs must sign and agree to the new terms.
 * Each VNC member (including the new added members) publishes a constitution acceptance transaction.
 * After the minimum quorum is reached, the VNC collaborates to produce a single constitution change transaction, that specifies the height from which the changes will be considered active.
 * After reaching the specified height in the base layer, the proposal is active.
-All further checkpoints must follow the new rules, enforced by the base layer.
+All further checkpoints must be signed by the new commitee, enforced by the base layer.

 #### Contract constitutions for proof-of-work side-chains
 ***This section is still a copy-paste from the RFC-0312 (DANHighLevelSpecification) and needs further development***